mikegropp/AI-Math-Prep-Crash-Course/readme.md

-# 4-Week AI Math Prep Crash Course
+# 4-Week AI Math Prep Crash Course (~57 hours)

-NOTE: THIS IS A WORK IN PROGRESS.
-I am shooting for a faster approach.
-Currently it's over 60 hours of videos.
+NOTE: THIS IS A WORK IN PROGRESS

-This 20-hour crash course to take someone from absolute basic math to an advanced enough level to jump into AI.
+This crash course takes you from absolute basic math to an advanced enough level to jump into AI.
 Precalculus -> Linear Algebra -> Calculus -> Statistics.

 This is not an exhaustive guide nor is it meant to be followed exactly.
 I plan to fast forward and skip over most precalculus, but it's here for completeness of topics.

 Finally, this is a rough curriculum I generated with Grok 4.
 It's not designed to be perfect, just helpful.
 It largely draws from playlists on these topics, but cuts out unnecessary videos that go into non-essential or tangential topics, or just adds additional examples or explanation which didn't make my cut.

+Feel free to make commnets or suggestions

 ## Week 1: Precalculus Review (9h 21m 34s)